material-foundation/material-remixer/README.md

 Remixer also supports setting a list of values a variable can be set to.
 For example, a color variable can be configured so that its value can only be changed to red, blue or yellow.

-## Triggers

-The Remixer library also provides a way to create and use Triggers.
-Triggers are a convenient way to simulate events in your app, to rapidly test event handling.
-They just run a callback when triggered.

 ## Modes of operation

 Remixer will offer two modes of operation: Cloud and Local.